marco-interact/metroa-demo/COLMAP_UTILS_SETUP.md

 ## Overview

-The [colmap_utils](https://github.com/uzh-rpg/colmap_utils) repository has been cloned and integrated into the metroa-demo project.
+The [colmap_utils](https://github.com/uzh-rpg/colmap_utils) repository has been integrated into the metroa-demo project as a **git submodule**.
 This provides additional utilities for working with COLMAP, including:

 - Reconstructing SfM models from posed images
 - Registering/localizing images against existing SfM models